Skip to main content

 For BI Administrators

-This section covers advanced lineage tracking from ERP tables through DataSources, InfoProviders, and BEx queries.
+This section covers lineage tracking from ERP tables through DataSources, InfoProviders, and BEx queries.
+It reads the BW dictionary tables via RFC_READ_TABLE, so it does not need an open query state.

 sap_bics_lineage_edges() returns the BW data flow as a flat edge list spanning ERP source tables → DataSources → transformations → InfoProviders → BEx queries.
 Each row is one source-to-target edge with these columns: